astromatic/psfex/doc/src/GettingStarted.rst

 The main purpose of |PSFEx| is to create a PSF model for each of the images from which the input catalogues were extracted.
 The PSF models are stored under file names that are given the :file:`.psf` extension by default (this may be changed with the ``PSF_SUFFIX`` configuration parameter).
-The :file:`.psf` files can be read back in |SExtractor| to perform accurate model-fitting of the sources detected.
+The :file:`.psf` files are FITS binary tables that can be read back into |SExtractor| to perform accurate model-fitting of the sources being detected.
+A detailed description of the :file:`.psf` file format is given :ref:`in the Appendix <chap_psfformat>`.

-PSF models are FITS binary tables with a single row, containing PSF image components.
-The ``TDIM1`` keyword in the extension header contains the number of components (conditioned by the ``PSFVAR_DEGREES`` configuration parameter) and the dimensions of the tabulated PSF (see the ``PSF_SIZE`` configuration parameter).

 PSF homogenisation files (:file:`.homo`)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~